firebase/flutterfire/packages/firebase_messaging/README.md

 By default background messaging is not enabled.
 To handle messages in the background:

-1. Add an Application.java class to your app
+1. Add an Application.java class to your app in the same directory as your `MainActivity.java`.
+This is typically found in `<app-name>/android/app/src/main/java/<app-organization-path>/`.

     ```
     package io.flutter.plugins.firebasemessagingexample;